KlaudiaZ/To-do-list-3.0/README.md

 The current version of the app does not support token authorization.

-A slightly modified branch to support connection with an external server.
+A slightly modified branch that connects to an external server.